ezhang887/Event_Detection/README.md

 Click [here](https://github.com/CS196Illinois/Event_Detection/blob/master/darknet) for more information.

-## Color Filtering
+## Color Filtering and Blob Detection
-  Color filtering analyzes each frame of a video and filters for the desirec color.
+  Color filtering analyzes each frame of a video and filteres the pixels for the desired color and shape.
 Traditional computer vision techniques are used here, such as HSV filtering and contour/blob processing.

 Click [here](https://github.com/CS196Illinois/Event_Detection/blob/master/card-detection) for more information.